Thryloz/CMPM121-Project3/README.md

 - Swapped points and mana location.
     - After some more playtest, it made more sense to have the mana on the left since it's on the left for the cards as well.
 - Cards can no longer be moved after they are placed.
+- Tie is broken by player winning, game is hard enough as is.
+- Revamp of the end screen!
+    - Now shows how many points both sides have at the end of game.
 - Added the following cards:
     - Hermes
     - Ship Of Theseus